practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 In project configuration file [dylan-package.json](./dylan-package.json%20for%20random-bitstring-and-flexible-password-generator), which is located in the project root directory, change old line _"dependencies": [  ],_ to new line: _"dependencies": [ "strings@2.0.1" ],_

-Now, install the new strings library version:
+Now, try to install the new strings library version like this:

 ```
 $ deft update